Menu Close

 Sheet Metal

-Contest Coordinator: Justin Geis
+Contest Coordinator: Justin Geis, Island Indoor Climate LLC

 Contestants are tested on their ability to perform such jobs as connecting sheet metal pieces with drive cleats, spot welding and riveting.
 Skills tested may include, but are not limited to, straight duct, transition fitting and 45-degree entry tap fitting.
 Professional sheet metal workers judge contestants on the use of hand tools, correctness of layout and shop safety procedures.
 Contestants will be judged on accuracy, completeness, and craftsmanship.
 Click here for the 2022 tool list.
-2024 tool list available soon.

 T-Shirt Design State Only